Finding a Job Overseas

 country?
 Do you speak the language?
 Are your parents or grandparents from

 connection to the part of the world where you want to go is a big asset.
+In many instances, however, you won't be able to choose a specific country, but must instead be open to going anywhere.

 Try to see working overseas as a building block in your over-all career.
 You'll